Why Your Toilet Tank is not Filling up and How to Fix it

 3. Replace the Toilet Flapper

 The flapper is connected to the toilet handle using a lift chain.
 The chain should have a ½ inch slack.
-If the chain is too tight or if it hooks to another part of the toilet tank it is going to unseat the flapper.
-Your toilet will therefore not fill with water and it will continuously be running.
+If the chain is too tight or it hooks to another part of the toilet tank, it will unseat the flapper.
+Your toilet will, therefore, not fill with water, and it will continuously be running.

 How to Replace a Toilet Flapper

-- Turn off water supply to the toilet.
-You will find the shut off valve behind the toilet.
+- Turn off the water supply to the toilet.
+You will find the shut-off valve behind the toilet.
 Turn it clockwise.

 - Flush the toilet and hold the lever down to remove as much water as possible.